Resonance: The driven, damped harmonic oscillator

 ωr is the resonant frequency for this system.
-Again, note that the resonant frequency does not equal the undamped angular frequency ω0 of the oscillator.
+Again, the resonant frequency does not equal the undamped angular frequency ω0 of the oscillator.
 They are proportional, and if the damping ratio goes to zero they are the same, but for non-zero damping they are not the same frequency.
 As shown in the figure, resonance may also occur at other frequencies near the resonant frequency, including ω0, but the maximum response is at the resonant frequency.

-Also note that ωr is only real and non-zero if $\zeta < 1 / \sqrt{2}$, so this system can only resonate when the harmonic oscillator is significantly underdamped.
+Also, ωr is only real and non-zero if $\zeta < 1 / \sqrt{2}$, so this system can only resonate when the harmonic oscillator is significantly underdamped.
 For systems with a very small damping ratio and a driving frequency near the resonant frequency, the steady state oscillations can become very large.